Airbus A380: Production

-In Saint-Nazaire, the ship exchanges the fuselage sections from Hamburg for larger, assembled sections, some of which include the nose.
-This ship unloads in Bordeaux.
-It then goes to pick up the belly and tail sections from Construcciones Aeronáuticas SA in Cádiz, Spain, and delivers them to Bordeaux.
-From there, the A380 parts are transported by barge to Langon, and by oversize road convoys to the assembly hall in Toulouse.
-To avoid damage from direct handling, parts are secured in custom jigs carried on self-powered wheeled vehicles.
+In Saint-Nazaire, the ship exchanged the fuselage sections from Hamburg for larger, assembled sections, some of which included the nose.
+This ship unloaded in Bordeaux.
+It then went to pick up the belly and tail sections from Construcciones Aeronáuticas SA in Cádiz, Spain, and delivered them to Bordeaux.
+From there, the A380 parts were transported by barge to Langon, and by oversize road convoys to the assembly hall in Toulouse.
+To avoid damage from direct handling, parts were secured in custom jigs carried on self-powered wheeled vehicles.

-After assembly, the aircraft are flown to the Airbus Hamburg-Finkenwerder plant to be furnished and painted.
+After assembly, the aircraft were flown to the Airbus Hamburg-Finkenwerder plant to be furnished and painted.
 Airbus sized the production facilities and supply chain for a production rate of four A380s per month.